ivandelic/warp-speed-planet-search/README.md

 # Warp Speed Microservices

-This example implements a simple habitable planet search using Java Streams to demonstrate speed of GraalVM
+The component implements a simple habitable-planet search across universe using Java Streams to demonstrate speed of Graal compiler in comparison with C2 from the HotSpot platform.

 ## Prerequisites